LippertComponents/Blend/README.md

 ## Install

+Recommended install [Orchestrator](https://github.com/LippertComponents/Orchestrator) and it will install Blend.
+Otherwise follow the steps below.

 ### Step 1

-Via composer, just run: ```composer require lci/blend```
+Standalone via composer, run: ```composer require lci/blend```

-**OR**

-Via git
-1. CD into the directory that you want the project to live in.
-Can be anywhere PHP runs, one place could be outside of your public or www directory.
-Or if you prefer the traditional MODX extras path then in MODX/core/components/blend/
-2. ```git clone git@github.com:LippertComponents/Blend.git .```

 ### Step 2

-Go the bin directory, you may need to copy the sample.config.php file to just config.php and then set the correct path to MODX.
+Blend should be able to find MODX, but if not create a .env file and set the MODX_CONFIG_PATH="path/to/modx"

 ### Step 3
-CD to the bin directory and try
+CD to the vendor/bin directory and try

-If you used git: ```php console.php``` or ```php console.php --help```

 If you used composer ```php blend``` or ```php blend --help```